FMSoftCN/hybridos/README.md

 ### Rich connectivities

-HybridOS will provide a variety of connectivity options for the IoT devices, including high-speed Wi-Fi (in the 2.4G/5G band), Bluetooth, 4G/LTE, NB-IoT, USB, and so on.
+HybridOS will provide a variety of connectivity options for the IoT devices, including 4G/LTE, NB-IoT, Wi-Fi, Bluetooth, ZigBee, NFC, RFID, USB, Ethernet, RS232, and so on.

 The device-side system of HybridOS is based on the Linux kernel, making full use of the Linux kernel ecosystem, reducing the difficulty of developing various drivers and